-Repurchases under the Share buy-back programme are made at a discount to the prevailing NAV and are therefore accretive to the NAV.
-They contribute to the outperformance of BGHL's NAV relative to that of BGF.
-During the Period, no Sterling shares nor Euro shares were repurchased.
+Any repurchases under the Share buy-back programme will be made at a discount to the prevailing NAV and will therefore be accretive to the NAV.
+They will therefore contribute to the different performance of BGHL's NAV relative to that of BGF.

+During the Period no Euro or Sterling shares were repurchased.